deepakbackuply/softaculous_api/cpanel/guide/create_backup.md

 ## Installations backup using Softaculous API Guide

-This document explains how to create a backup of the installations using Softaculous API.
+This guide explains how to create a backup of the installations using Softaculous API.

 ### via cURL